 What this means is that your $5000 typical dining room set bought 12 years ago will probably be sold for between $1500 and $500, depending on condition, style, market demand, time of year, advertising coverage and buyers inclinations.
 We sell everything we can possibly sell in your home the same way.
 It all adds up.
 Our job is to handle all of that so you can go forward.
 The overall return on the project is where the difference shows up.

-Bottom line- there is a glut of used personal property on the market because of the aging of Americans.
+Bottom line- there is a volume of used personal property on the market because of the aging of Americans.

 Estate sellers compete with Goodwill and other charities for the same public dollars.
+We present the goods in the best possible way, merchandised on our own table tops, taken out of cabinets, pulled out of closets and unpacked out of boxes.
 What is not sold on site, is then donated to these charities so our pricing has to be sharp to sell it in the home.
 Online sales venues like Facebook Marketplace and Letgo, etc have sullied the class that “estate sales” used to enjoy.

 Furniture and other consumer property is “commodity.”

-Retailers charge new prices on it, just like on vehicles, which we also sell, in most instances lose resale value quickly.
+The loss of retail value on new furniture, just like vehicles, which we also sell, happens relatively quickly.
 We explain up front where the bottom line is on the return value of used furniture.
-If it’s collectible, rare, of true interest to the buying public, the value is higher.
-That’s less than the 20% of goods in a home, typically.
-The 80% of the return is in the cumulative sale of all things in a household, and the savings recognized in managing the various steps of the project on your own.
+If it’s collectible, rare, and in style, which makes it of true interest to the buying public, the value is higher.
+Such defines less than the 30% of goods in a home, typically.
+The 70% of the return is in the cumulative sale of all things in a household, and the time and labor savings and stress reduction recognized pays for our services.

-We ask our clients for a positive review of our services following our work for them.
-If they can not do that for us we know that the questions I posed above have not been clarified in advance of our work for them and I take that personally.
+We ask our clients for a positive review following our work for them.
+Our results are not only measurable only in dollars and cents, they are in attention to detail, getting the job completed and ready for settlement, on time without hassles.
+We are not an “auction house” We are a services company.
+If our clients can’t leave us a positive review, we know that the questions I posed above have not been clarified in advance of our work for them and I take that personally.